Charles Dickens was born 7 February 1812, and died 9 June 1870.

 Charles Dickens was an English author.
 He is known as the greatest Victorian novelist.
 He was a prolific writer of short stories, plays, novellas, novels, and non-fiction books.
 He is known for his memorable characters and his depictions of the social classes, morals, and values of his times.
 His works include Great Expectations, A Christmas Carol, Oliver Twist, Bleak House, Our Mutual Friend, and David Copperfield.

-Follow this link to find out Why Charles Dickens Was The Original Self-Published Success Story.
+- Why Charles Dickens Was The Original Self-Published Success Story

 Source for Image